babbyjaso/Notes/README.md

 Security notes
-Feel free to scrape them if you want, they were made for Obsidian
+Feel free to scrape them if you want, they were made for Obsidian. reach out if you have questions i guess